 Oxford Winter Night Shelter 2018

 In partnership which many Oxford churches, Wesley Memorial opened its doors every Sunday night from January to March, to welcome up to 10 homeless people.
 Other churches took the rest of the week and so the facility was run from January 2nd to March 31st 2018.
-A wonderful ecumenical success which we hope to repeat in 2019, with double the provision in 2 venues each night!
+A wonderful ecumenical success which we will repeat in 2019, with double the provision in 2 venues each night!